zonemaster/zonemaster-backend/docs/Installation.md

 of operating system version and database engine version is supported.

 The installation instructions below assumes that this is a new installation.
-If you upgrade and want to keep the database, go to section "[Upgrade Zonemaster database]" first.
-If you instead want to start from afresh, then go to section "[Cleaning up the database]" and remove the old database first.

-If you keep the database, skip the initialization of the Zonemaster database, but if you have removed the old Zonemaster database, then do the initialization.

 #### 3.2.1 Instructions for SQLite (CentOS)